wdtaylor30/wdtaylor30.github.io/index.md

 My interests lie in the the utilization of quantitative and computational methodologies to study political phenomena.
 Examples of past work include generating visualizations based on country-year datasets, as well as visualizing and creating regression models from survey data. <br> <br>

-The following are senior thesis/graduate school topics I'm interested in:
+The following are senior thesis/graduate school topics I'm interested in exploring if...
-- exploring if network analysis can be used to model international cyber attacks
+- network analysis can be used to model international cyber attacks.
-- exploring if clustering methods and spatial voting theory can be used to study affective polarization
+- clustering methods and spatial voting theory can be used to study affective polarization.
-- exploring if set theory and survey data can be used to determine whether independent voters actually hold independent values.<br> <br>
+- set theory and survey data can be used to determine whether independent voters actually hold independent values.<br> <br>

 I'm also interested in technology efficacy.
 As I continue to do quantitative research, I'm obligated to become a